Shinzo Abe: Legacy

-Conversely, Abe's nationalism and historical denialism strained long-term relations with the neighboring PRC and South Korea.
+Conversely, Abe's nationalism and historical denialism strained long-term relations with the neighboring China and South Korea.
 Abe's complex legacy was displayed in both nations following his assassination, where some praised Abe's efforts to improve relations and others denounced his views on Japanese history with its neighbors.
+According to historian of religions Ernils Larsson, Abe's political rhetoric stoked "religious nationalism", and under his leadership the LDP forged closer ties with the "Shinto establishment".
 In addition, journalist Jake Adelstein argued that Abe left a legacy vexed by authoritarianism, with his actions throughout his tenure such as the intimidation of media that were critical of him leading to Japan's fall on the Press Freedom Index to as low as 72nd, stoking anti-Korean sentiments, as well as the creation of a "Cabinet Personnel Bureau" to vet bureaucratic positions of anyone that may be openly critical of the government, among others.

 In Japan, Abe remains controversial and is described as the "most polarizing" figure in contemporary Japanese politics.
 Domestic divisiveness created by his historical negationist efforts is long-lasting.
 Abe also had a profound and lasting effect on the Japanese economy through Abenomics, leaving behind a mixed economic record.